-Bypassing University Procurement in this manner causes problems for Accounts Payable and delays payment to the vendor indefinitely.
-Changes to Purchase Orders and Purchase Requests should be performed by University Procurement to ensure that required approvals are obtained, funds are available, and payments are correctly made to vendors.
+Bypassing Procurement Services in this manner causes problems for Accounts Payable and delays payment to the vendor indefinitely.
+Changes to Purchase Orders and Purchase Requests should be performed by Procurement Services to ensure that required approvals are obtained, funds are available, and payments are correctly made to vendors.

 Check Request Misuse

 The person making such purchases may be responsible to cover payment to the vendor and will be required to conform to all University policies and procedures related to the items purchased.
 This will indefinitely delay payment to the vendor.

 Drexel University is not required to pay state sales tax on most purchases made in Pennsylvania, New Jersey, New York, Florida, and Virginia or on items shipped to an address in these states regardless from what state it was purchased.
 Please visit the Office of Tax Compliance website for details.